johanhaleby/kubetail/README.md

 	$ kubetail -h

+## Advanced

+There's a [fork](https://github.com/aks/kubetail) of kubetail made by [Alan Stebbens](https://github.com/aks) that allows for richer configuration and using [multitail](https://www.vanheusden.com/multitail/).
+If you find that kubetail is lacking in features it's a good idea to check this out (or add an issue to see if there's anything we can do to kubetail).

+Alan has been kind enough to provide a pull request but my current thinking is that I'd like kubetail to stay simple and small and not use any dependencies.

 ## Known issues

 When you press "ctrl+c" to end the log session you may end up with errors like this: